electron/electron/spec/lib/README.md

 * `window-helpers`: Various helpers for working with `BrowserWindow`
   * `closeWindow`: Close a window and wait for it to be destroyed.
   * `closeAllWindows`: Close all windows and wait for them to be destroyed.
+* `get-files`
+  * `getFiles`: Walks the paths within a directory and collects them into a list, optionally filtering by a predicate function.
+* `pipe-transport`
+  * `PipeTransport`: A small pipe transport for talking to Electron over CDP.

 [AsyncIterator]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#the_async_iterator_and_async_iterable_protocols
 [Array.fromAsync]: https://github.com/tc39/proposal-array-from-async